oracle/oracle-database-operator/docs/sidb/README.md

   singleinstancedatabase.database.oracle.com/prebuiltdb-sample created
 ```

 This pre-built image includes the data files of the database inside the image itself.
 As a result, the database startup time of the container is reduced, down to a couple of seconds.
-The pre-built database image can be very useful in contiguous integration/continuous delivery (CI/CD) scenarios, in which databases are used for conducting tests or experiments, and the workflow is simple.
+The pre-built database image can be very useful in continuous integration/continuous delivery (CI/CD) scenarios, in which databases are used for conducting tests or experiments, and the workflow is simple.

 To build the pre-built database image for the Enterprise/Standard edition, follow these instructions: [Pre-built Database (prebuiltdb) Extension](https://github.com/oracle/docker-images/blob/main/OracleDatabase/SingleInstance/extensions/prebuiltdb/README.md).

-### XE Database Provisioning
+#### XE Database
 To provision new Oracle Database Express Edition (XE) database, use the sample **[config/samples/sidb/singleinstancedatabase_express.yaml](../../config/samples/sidb/singleinstancedatabase_express.yaml)** file.
 For example:

       kubectl apply -f singleinstancedatabase_express.yaml